sanketika-labs/beckn-schema/becknv2-schema/README.md

 - Each schema becomes an `owl:Class`
 - Proper inheritance using `rdfs:subClassOf`
 - Schema.org integration for common entities
+- **Intersection Classes**: Use `owl:intersectionOf` to combine attributes from both parent and child classes, ensuring all properties are available

 ### 2. Property Restrictions
 - `owl:Restriction` for property constraints